techyian/techyian.github.io/_posts/2018-10-14-install-enemy-territory-on-raspberry-pi.md

 set omnibot_enable "1"
 set omnibot_path "./legacy/omni-bot"
 ```

+**If you want to bypass the compilation yourself, you can download the compiled binary from [here](https://techyian.github.io/downloads/omnibot_et.so).**

 Congratulations.
 If all was successful at this point, you should be able to open Enemy Territory and start a local server.
 You can access the referee area to set how many bots you want to enable.